Talisman9/Writing-Advanced/CURRENT_STATE.md

 - Symbol appears in architectural elements, documents, and artifacts throughout Veritas
 - Symbol's role established across all nine books, with middle trilogy (books 4-6) focusing specifically on its significance
 - Cold cases related to university history are reopened by new evidence discovered in Silentium
-- Romantic subplot develops from professional distance to eventual love between Emily and Alistair
+- Romantic subplot fully developed with four distinct phases across nine books, with key relationship milestones identified for each novel
+- Relationship progression designed to complement mystery elements rather than overshadow them
 - Recurring threat related to powerful ancient secret connects all individual mysteries